 Psychosomatic back pain is a very common form of chronic back ache, regardless of where symptoms are experienced.
 The coccyx is a typical region for a patient to develop a chronic psychosomatic pain syndrome.
 Patients who have suffered a previous injury to their coccyx are especially susceptible to this phenomenon.
 It is important to recognize that physical injuries will almost always heal with time and/or treatment.
 Long-term treatment resistant back pain is rarely caused by a purely anatomical condition and may simply be the result of a symptomatic psychogenic syndrome.

 Even with a relatively narrow topic, like tailbone pain, there are important considerations to keep in mind when seeking information.
-We offer the following treatises on the subject to assist with your research efforts:
+We offer the following discussions on the subject to assist with your research efforts:

 Pain in the tailbone might originate from injury, degeneration or idiopathic reasons.